rieckpil/progmot/content/post/writing-a-book-remotely.md

 Start talking about your eBook on podcasts, conferences, and tweet about it as soon as possible.

-We reached out to an AWS developer advocate during the inception phase to find possible ways of collaboration.
+We reached out to an AWS developer advocate during the inception phase to find possible ways of collaborating.

 AWS has sponsored us with some gift vouchers so that we could run the infrastructure (almost) for free.
-We could even sponsor a two-part article on the AWS Open Source blog to gain some traction for our project:
+We even were able to contribute a two-part article on the AWS Open Source blog to gain some traction for our project:

 - [Getting started with Spring Boot on AWS: Part 1](https://aws.amazon.com/blogs/opensource/getting-started-with-spring-boot-on-aws-part-1/)
 - [Getting started with Spring Boot on AWS: Part 2](https://aws.amazon.com/blogs/opensource/getting-started-with-spring-boot-on-aws-part-2/)

-The [German AWS Podcast](https://german-aws-podcast.libsyn.com/33-von-null-auf-produktion-mit-spring-boot-und-aws) from Dennis Traub (AWS Developer Advocate) was also a great initiative to spread the word.
+The [German AWS Podcast](https://german-aws-podcast.libsyn.com/33-von-null-auf-produktion-mit-spring-boot-und-aws) by Dennis Traub (AWS Developer Advocate) was a fantastic way of spread the word, too.

 After finishing the book, AWS even sponsored us for $2500 on GitHub.